-2008 HELM CORE STRATEGY
+2009 HELM CORE STRATEGY

-Helm Investment Management's core asset allocation strategy for 2008 hews to our belief that the key to long-term investment success comes from a disciplined approach that centers on thoughtful diversification of equities and fixed income securities.
+Helm Investment Management's core asset allocation strategy for 2009 hews to our belief that, even in the face of highly volatile markets, the key to long-term investment success comes from a disciplined approach that centers on thoughtful diversification of equities and fixed income securities.

-Overall, the firm recommends a portfolio mix of 60% equities and 40% fixed income.
+Overall, the firm recommends a portfolio mix of 55% equities and 45% fixed income.
 This portfolio investment mix allows for a stream of income to carry investors through times when equity returns are weak, while allowing for participation when the stock market strengthens.
 As each client's needs are unique, this mix can vary.
 Within the overall categories of equities and fixed income, Helm diversifies using a variety of instruments and asset classes.